Welcome to the Network for the Digital Economy and the Environment!

-The rapid adoption and acceleration of the use of digital technologies is transforming the way we access and process information, impacting the global economy and our social dynamics.
-These dramatic technological and social changes also have important environmental and energy implications.
+The rapid evolution and adoption of digital technologies are transforming our social and economic lives.
+These transformations have important environmental and energy implications.

-Computation systems with the ability to learn and improve their performance over time are becoming more common.
-As the scope, complexity, and applications of these self-teaching machine systems expand, they will increasingly influence how we manage energy and the environment.
+Artificial intelligence (AI) enables computational systems with the ability to learn and improve their performance over time.
+As the scope, complexity, and application of these self-teaching systems grows they will increasingly shape how we manage energy and the environment.

-Digital sharing platforms such as Lyft, Uber and AirBnB have transformed the economy in numerous ways.
-Despite their prevalence and scope, we have yet to fully understand how use of these platforms impact a range of important environmental issues.
+Digital sharing platforms such as Lyft, Uber and AirBnB have transformed the economy.
+They allow for the short-term renting and sharing of resources.
+Despite their prevalence and scope, we do not fully understand the environmental impact of these platforms.

 Research Projects Funded

 Research Dollars Raised

 Expand your knowledge toolkit by reading from the most prominent experts